containerum/containerum-docs/content/getting-started/object-types.md

 <br/>
 <h4><a name="deployment">Deployment</a></h4>

 Deployment is an object that contains the configuration of the running applications.
-It has a large number of parameters, one of the main of them is container.
-Containers describe images, resources, environment variables, and so on.
+It has a large number of parameters, that can be set up during deployment creation, one of the main of them is container.
+Containers describe images, resources, environment variables, etc. that help user app to run properly.
 One or more applications can be started in one deployment.
-In this case, you do not need to create an <a href="#service"> internal service </a>, the applications are accessible to each other by the container name.
+User can describe apps in separate deployments and connect them using <a href="#service">internal services</a> or describe apps as different containers belong to same deployment.
+In this case, applications are accessible to each other by the container name and port.
+User can connect <a href="#configmap">configmaps</a> to deployments to use configuration files, certificates, etc. Recently Containerum deployments have started to support the versioning.
+So when user update deployment image, the new version will be saved.
+User can get versions list, rename version, run every selected version, etc. Containerum uses semantic versioning for deployments.

 Deployment consists of the following fields: